 A leader in the adventure travel space for decades, Exodus Travel offers an eight-day trek up Toubkal that includes some pre-climb hiking through Moroccan villages, time to acclimatize prior to summit day, and bonus time in Marrakech.

 KE Adventure Travel (Varies)

-KE Adventure Travel boasts six different options for climbing Toubkal, including one itinerary specifically designed for teenage hikers.
+KE Adventure Travel boasts seven different options for climbing Toubkal, including one itinerary specifically designed for teenage hikers and another for road cyclers.
 For the truly adventurous, the company even offers a winter ascent of the mountain, delivering a true mountaineering experience.

 For further options for trekking Toubkal search online for other itineraries and hiking companies.